YangVincent/SmartContractTester/README.md

 ## Running the Flask App ##

-To run the app, you need python3.6.
+To run the app, we used python3.6.
+It may or may not work with other versions.
 First, install the required python packages with

 `pip3 install -r requirements.txt`